 Bad breath is a common dental health concern that can cause significant embarrassment.
-Often times bad breath is caused by poor oral hygiene, or by potent foods such as garlic or onions.
-If a good toothbrush and flossing eradicate bad breath, you most likely have nothing to worry about.
+Often times poor oral hygiene causes bad breath, or potent foods like garlic and onions.
+If a good toothbrush and flossing stops your bad breath, you most likely have nothing to worry about.

 Causes of Halitosis